nicolascortegoso/pos-tagger-sranan-tongo/README.md

 3. *sil1 111_sentences 827_tokens.xml* (Nickel Marilyn; Wilner John, Papers on Sranan Tongo, Summer Institute of Linguistics.
 1984)
 4. *sil1 110_sentences 833_tokens.xml* (Nickel Marilyn; Wilner John, Papers on Sranan Tongo, Summer Institute of Linguistics.
 1984)

 These samples contain manually annotated example sentences extracted from the APiCS database (Winford; Plag, 2013) and from a language description "Papers on Sranan Tongo" (Nickel; Wilner, 1984).
+It was assued that the examples from the APiCS database and those given by Nickel and Wilner could account for most of the part-of-speech combination sequences in Sranan Tongo, since they are part of works that pursue to describe most of the morphsyntactic features of the language.
 These samples are located in the *corpus* folder of this project, along with a few others.

 The model trained on this samples and tested on *wilner 70_sentences 613_tokens.xml* showed an average precision, recall and f-score of 0.81, 0.81 and 0.79, respectively.
 These scores can potentially be improved with more training data and a broader lexicon.

 The file with the compiled lexicon contains 346 entries.